 Justification Continuing predator removal will complement previous coyote removal, feral horse removal, and habitat restoration to benefit mule deer populations.
-Project Manager Pat Jackson, Nevada Department of Wildlife Project Type Implementation Potentially Affected Coyote, Greater Sage-grouse, mule deer, mountain lion Species Span More Than One Yes Fiscal Year Project MA 14 Area Limiting Factor Statement Though predation is a naturally occurring phenomenon for mule deer and other big game, their populations can be reduced or suppressed by abiotic factors such as dry climate and loss of quality habitat, these populations can be suppressed by predation from coyotes (Ballard et al. 2001).
+Project Manager Pat Jackson, Nevada Department of Wildlife Project Type Implementation Potentially Affected Species Coyote, Greater Sage-grouse, mule deer, mountain lion Span More Than One Fiscal Year Yes Project Area MA 14 Limiting Factor Statement Though predation is a naturally occurring phenomenon for mule deer and other big game, their populations can be reduced or suppressed by abiotic factors such as dry climate and loss of quality habitat, these populations can be suppressed by predation from coyotes (Ballard et al. 2001).
 Response Variable The response variable will be the fawn to doe ratios in the Diamond Mountains.
 This ratio will be observed throughout the life of the project.
 The project will be altered or discontinued after three consecutive years of observed spring fawn:adult ratios averaging 50:100 or higher.
 Project Goal To increase mule deer and Greater Sage-grouse populations by removing coyotes and mountain lions.
 Habitat Conditions Persistent drought combined with fires and human disturbances throughout Nevada have reduced herbaceous cover, fawning, and browsing habitat.
-These effects may have reduced mule deer below carrying capacity.
-These effects may also be suppressing mule deer below carrying capacity (Ballard et al. 2001).
-Comments from FY NDOW supports continuing Project 40 until mule deer populations reach levels 2022 defined in the annual Predator Plan.
-Predator Report LICDA Wildlife Convince and private contractions and in the first of the Methods USDA Wildlife Services and private contractors working under direction of NDOW and Eureka County, will use foothold traps, snares, fixed-wing aircraft and helicopters for aerial gunning, and calling and gunning from the ground to remove coyotes in sensitive areas during certain times of the year.
-Anticipated Coyote removal will complement feral horse removal already conducted by the Result BLM, habitat improvement conducted by Eureka County, private coyote removal funded by Eureka County, and Wildlife Service coyote removal funded through Wildlife Heritage funds in 2011 and 2012.
+These effects may have reduced mule deer below population potential.
+These effects may also be suppressing mule deer below population potential (Ballard et al. 2001).
+Comments from FY 2022 Predator Report NDOW supports continuing Project 40 until mule deer populations reach levels defined in the annual Predator Plan.
+Methods USDA Wildlife Services and private contractors working under direction of NDOW and Eureka County, will use foothold traps, snares, fixed-wing aircraft and helicopters for aerial gunning, and calling and gunning from the ground to remove coyotes in sensitive areas during certain times of the year.
+Anticipated Result Coyote removal will complement feral horse removal already conducted by the BLM, habitat improvement conducted by Eureka County, private coyote removal funded by Eureka County, and Wildlife Service coyote removal funded through Wildlife Heritage funds in 2011 and 2012.
+Staff Comment The Department supports multi-faceted management projects such as Project 40.
+Project Fund Project 40.
+Evaluate efficacy of Project 40 annually.
+Direction